DevExpress-Examples/XAF_Security_E4908/Benchmarks/README.md

 3. Update the ORM library and target framework versions, if necessary.

 ## Get Support
-If you cannot compile or run any of these demo apps or have questions about our tutorials or supported functionality, please submit questions in the [Support Center](https://www.devexpress.com/ask) or [the Issues tab above](https://github.com/DevExpress-Examples/XAF_how-to-use-the-integrated-mode-of-the-security-system-in-non-xaf-applications-e4908/issues) - we will be more than happy to help you.
+Contact us if you cannot compile or run any of these demo apps or have questions about our tutorials or supported functionality.
+Submit questions to the DevExpress [Support Center](https://www.devexpress.com/ask) or switch to [the Issues tab above](https://github.com/DevExpress-Examples/XAF_how-to-use-the-integrated-mode-of-the-security-system-in-non-xaf-applications-e4908/issues).
+We are here to help.

 ## Benchmark Configuration
 ### Data Model Structure